AxC1271/ClockCrossing/README.md

   <img src="./ClockCrossing.png" height=400px />
 </p>

-*A friendly neighborhood guide to safely crossing between clock domains!*

-Welcome to Clock Crossing!
+Welcome to my GitHub repository Clock Crossing!
 This is a place where multiple clocks live in harmony (mostly), and signals learn to cross domain boundaries without causing metastability chaos.
 Whether you're a visiting engineer or a longtime resident of asynchronous design, this guide will help you navigate the sometimes tricky world of Clock Domain Crossings (CDC).

 ---